aangelone2/sem-qt6/README.md

 + Sort on column click (?)

 ### `main_window`
-+ Rework to tab layout
++ Complete rework to tab layout
-+ Compartimentalize layouts/signals/slots
-+ Complete encapsulation through custom signals
-+ Fix labels
-+ Move db operations to main() (?)

 ### `settings_window`
 + Emit warning if category is present in data
++ subclass QDialog
++ set option to commit every action/at logout
++ set option to have calendar in `add_window`

 ### Extra
 + Graphical appearance